English (ENGL)

 Co-Requisite(s): ENGL 213

-This course examines several genres of drama including the English Comedy of Manners and the major comedies of Moliere and tragedies of Racine, while drawing an evolutionary line to the development of modern realism in the works of Ibsen, Strindberg, Shaw, and Chekhov.
+This course examines several genres of drama including the English comedy of manners, the major comedies of Molière, Jacobean tragedy, and the tragedies of Racine, while drawing an evolutionary line to the development of the modern theatre.
+Fulfills the Humanistic Perspectives requirement for Gen Ed.

 Pre-Requisite(s): ENGL 102